 Come JOIN US on Instagram @thebellyrulesthemind.official and Pinterest @Bellyrulesdmind and be a part of our community and discuss various recipes, tips and tricks.

-Growing up around many Gujrati friends in Mumbai and being married to a Gujrati, fall in love with Khaman was very natural.
+Growing up around many Gujrati friends in Mumbai and being married to a Gujrati, falling in love with Khaman was very natural.
 My MIL taught me how to make the fluffiest Khaman, so I often make it now.

 Infact in this post I am showing you not only how I make Khaman for a large crowd in just one batch but also how I give the traditional Khaman a twist by converting it into a chaat appetizer at my parties.